circlesandlines/KibotoVision/README.md

 ```

 ## Usage
 There are two versions.
-The pyscreenshot version which simply takes a screengrab at the desired fps using PIL; and the rtmp streaming version that basically creates a live video stream.
+The pyscreenshot version takes a screengrab at the desired fps using PIL; and the rtmp streaming version that creates a live video stream.
 The rtmp version is **slower** than the pyscreenshot version, it isn't recommended.

 ### pyscreenshot Version
 simply follow the example in the **pil_sample_bot.py file**.
-Specify the fps and brain logic, then simply run with `python pil_sample_bot.py`.
+Specify the fps and brain logic, then run with `python pil_sample_bot.py`.

 ### RTP stream
 There is a bit of lag with this technique depending on your hardware.
 Simply extent the Brain class in **brain_rtp.py** and override the **brain** function.